davidgilbertson/react-recollect/README.md

 So, if you're using `shouldComponentUpdate` for _performance_ reasons, then you don't need it anymore.
 If the `shouldComponentUpdate` method is executing, it's because Recollect has _told_ React to update the component, which means a value that it needs to render has changed.

-Unfortunately, the `prevProps` that you're going to get as the first argument are going to be wrong.
-See [Immutability problems](#immutability-problems) below for more details.

 ## Can I use this with `Context`?

 Sorry, another wrong question.